WASHINGTON — At the start of the year, what parent doesn’t want their child to do their very best?

 How can I best coach (not nag and micromanage) my child to be independent and self-motivated?

-Ultimately, you want to support your child to develop the ability to figure things out on his own, but with a support network — you.
+Ultimately, you want to support your child to develop the ability to figure things out on his or her own, but with a support network — you.

 Instead of focusing on grades (straight As or As and Bs), put the focus on getting started on homework at a reasonable time, keeping the study area organized and having a system for studying.